-S2E can be run in multi-process mode in order to speed up path exploration.
+S2E can be run in multi-process (or parallel) mode in order to speed up path exploration.
 Each process is called a worker.
 Each worker periodically checks whether there are processor cores available, and if yes, forks itself.
 The child worker inherits half of the states of the parent.
 Plugins may customize the state partition.

 s2e-last/XX folders, where

 S2E instance.
 S2E increments this number each time it launches a new instance.
 Note that instances can also terminate,

 e.g., when they finish exploring their respective state subtree.